Inclusivity and diversity walk hand in hand

 • Submit the Affidavit of Support and copy of your passport photo page

 **While Loyola is piloting our test blind policy for our Fall 2021 applicants, students may still choose to use the SAT or ACT exam to satisfy their English Proficiency requirement.

 For any questions about the application process or Loyola, please contact your Admissions Counselor, Harvey Werner.
 Spanish speaker available.

 All majors in music, theatre, design, visual arts, music industry studies and digital film should reference the audition and interview requirements.

 Applicants will register for an on-campus audition via their College of Music and Media application.
 The university’s on-campus audition dates are:

-International students are considered for merit-based scholarships with a completed application and the submission of a valid SAT or ACT score.
+International students are considered for merit-based scholarships with a completed application.
 Scholarships range from $11,000 to full tuition.

 Center for International Education